 The restaurant has been business since the late 1940s and has been known as the Stockholm Inn since 1968.
 Inside the Stockholm Inn feels like an oversized family dining room.
 The decor feels homey and the generous portions won’t leave anyone hungry.
 I stuck with tradition and ordered Stockholm Inn’s world-famous Swedish pancakes with lingonberry sauce, which were delicious and buttery.
 But if you’re on the fence, the potato pancakes with applesauce looked equally amazing.

 Stockholm Inn, 2420 Charles Street in Rockford, Illinois

 I’m a sucker for good design, and tasty tacos.
 And when the two come together, the combination is unstoppable.
 Rockford’s Taco Betty’s does just that.
 I popped into this cool and quirky restaurant before leaving town and enjoyed a taco and guacamole at the bar.
-The pork and pineapple taco was the perfect amount of sweet and savory, and I’m still searching for an at-home equivalent of Taco Betty’s seasoned chile tortilla chips.
+The pork and pineapple taco was the perfect amount of sweet and savory.
+I’m still searching for an at-home equivalent of Taco Betty’s seasoned chile tortilla chips.
 While I didn’t order a drink during my visit, the restaurant bar offers an expansive selection of beers and cocktails.